spk121/dash/README.md

 # dash
-A modified version of the Debian Almquest Shell (dash).
+This Dash is modified version of the Debian Almquest Shell.
+Unlike vanilla dash, it will use C++ containers algorithms when possible, and will run on Windows 10 and POSIX.

+This hack *doesn't work*, and will probably never work.
+This is just a bit of fun for me, and I don't care if I complete it.  *Don't use it*.

 ## What is this project
 This is Mike Gran's hack of the Debian Almquest Shell (dash).